iterait/emloop/docs/tutorial.rst

       - class: BestSaverHook

-When we run the training again, we see that the newly created output directory contains the saved model.
+When we run the training again, we see that the newly created output directory contains the saved model as well.

-Let's continue training from this model.
+Let's resume the training from this model.

 .. code-block:: bash